wp-plugins/bepro-listings/readme.txt

 	5. Clustered Google Maps - Great for showing listings via a map with no need for API keys.
 	6. Categories - Assign images or not.
 Choose from our 4 different directory style layouts
 	7. Gallery - Compatible with many gallery plugins and can be removed altogether
-	8. Listing Results - Two templates for search results including a ("Featured") banner option, are available and they can be extended.
+	8. Listing Templates - Two templates for search results including a ("Featured") banner option, are available and they can be extended.
-	10. Ajax - Search and filter on one page.
+	10. Ajax Results - Search and filter on one page.
 Yes, wow is the correct phrase to use!
 	11. User Profile - Use Buddypress or our standalone profile shortcode to allow your users to manage their submissions
 	12. Expiration - Set an expiration length for new listings
 	12. Currency - Setup cost as searchable data and implement any currency sign